China New Chemical Substance Management (Order 12)

 China MEE Publishes Approval Results for 2026 Batch 1 Routine Registration Certificates for New Chemical Substances

-China's Ministry of Ecology and Environment has approved the first batch of 2026 routine registration certificates for seven new chemical substances, including specific PFAS and drug precursor compounds.
-Companies must ensure strict adherence to the activity types and environmental management requirements specified in their certificates to maintain market access and compliance under Order 12.
+China has approved the first batch of 2026 routine registration certificates for seven new chemical substances, including specific PFAS and drug precursor compounds.
+Success depends on strict adherence to the activity types and environmental management requirements specified in individual certificates to maintain compliance and market access.

 mee.gov.cnChinaChina